 Our partnership with multiple trusted insurance providers allows us to offer personalized home insurance products that stand out in Manitoba’s insurance landscape.
 As a digital insurance brokerage, our reach extends to the heart of Winnipeg and throughout the entire province of Manitoba.

 Our dedicated team is here to guide you in evaluating your unique home insurance requirements and tailoring a policy that offers precisely the protection you need.
 At Guild Insurance, exceptional customer service is our hallmark.

 Our goal is to ensure you fully comprehend your coverage and facilitate the entire process.
 We firmly believe that, much like your favorite outfit, one-size-fits-all doesn’t apply when it comes to home insurance.

 Home insurance policies, within the Guild Insurance Group, come with customizable coverage options designed to cater to your individual needs.
 This typically includes protection for your dwelling, detached structures, landscaping, personal property, and personal liability.

 Unfortunately, life sometimes brings insurance claims our way.
 In such times, you can count on Guild Insurance to be your steadfast companion throughout the claims process.
 We want you to experience peace of mind, secure in the knowledge that we’ve got your back whenever you need us.

 Home Insurance Coverages

-A home insurance policy is an important investment for homeowners.
+A personalized home insurance policy is an important investment for homeowners.
 It provides financial protection against a range of potential hazards and risks that can damage or destroy your home and its contents.